JJVIRGO/GLM_Benchmark/README.md

 **Genomic Language Model Benchmark and Multimodal Extension**

-A reproducible benchmark suite accompanying the thesis *"Genomic Foundation Model Benchmark and Multi-modal Extension Study"* (Zhang Jiajing, 2025).
+A reproducible benchmark suite accompanying the graduation thesis "Benchmark and application of DNA sequence models".
 The repository covers three self-contained experiments that evaluate DNA language models on public classification benchmarks, dissect their internal attention with motif interpretability tools, and extend them with DNase-seq chromatin accessibility signals for cross-cell-type TF binding prediction.

 ---